Erest99/ICP_tracker/README.md

 # ICP_tracker
-tracker for green objects using opencv
+Tracker for green objects using openCV.
-Detect green object with camera using openCV
+Detect green object with camera using openCV.
-This is single-threaded version, multi-thread version is in branch multi_thread
+This is single-threaded version, multi-thread version is in branch multi_thread.